Recompiling with ServBay

 Compiling PostgreSQL Modules

-If you need to compile extra modules for a specific PostgreSQL version in ServBay, please refer to the dedicated documentation:
+If you need extra modules for your ServBay PostgreSQL installation, refer to:

 How to Compile PostgreSQL Modules